MakeSchool-Tutorials/Breakout-Unity/P02-Breakout/content.md

 Press space to launch the ball, and use the arrow keys to move the paddle.

-You may notice the paddle is too fast and moves backwards.
+You may notice the paddle is too fast, moves backwards, and goes through the walls!
+We'll show you how to slow down the paddle and make it move the correct direction.
+We'll leave the wall problem as an exercise for you at the end of this tutorial ;)

 >[action]
 >Slow down the Paddle by selecting it and changing the Move Speed value in it's Paddle Controller component to 10.